 What are the causes of orange urine?

-In some instances, urine could appear orange.
 Peeing orange urine has several causes.
 It could be due to medications, food or food coloring, or certain medical conditions.
 Usually, the reason behind the coloring is absolutely harmless.
 However, there are cases in which the orange tint calls for a consultation with a doctor.

 - Food and food coloring

 Certain foods and drinks are naturally deeply colored that the hue seeps into the urine.
 Foods rich in beta-carotene are known to cause orange tinted pee.
-Some of the well known foods that could give rise to orange urine are blackberries, carrots, beet, beet soup, and rhubarb.
+Some of the well known foods that could give rise to such color in urine are blackberries, carrots, beet, beet soup, and rhubarb.
 Furthermore, candies, juices, drinks and other food that contain orange dye could result in the individual eliminating orange urine.

 Some medications, substances and vitamins may give urine its orange tint.
 Excessive intake of vitamin C, for one, typically results in orange urine.
 Other substances include senna laxative, beta-carotene supplements, rifampin, phenolphthalein, vitamin B supplements, phenazopyridine and sulfasalzine.